microsoft/CNTK/Examples/Image/Classification/GoogLeNet/BN-Inception/Python/README.md

 `python BN_Inception_CIFAR10.py`

-In our test, The BN-Inception model for CIFAR achieves an error rate of about `6.0%`.
+In our test, the BN-Inception model for CIFAR-10 achieves an error rate of about `6.2%`.

 For more parameter definitions, please use `-h` command to see the help text: